- M.A in South Asian Studies, Universität Heidelberg, Germany.

 - “Oral History in South Asia: Practices, Uses, Possibilities” – Royal Holloway College, University of London, 2013.

-Ahmed has been involved with Habib University since 2014, when he joined as its first writing tutor, before returning as a Lecturer in Comparative Liberal Studies in 2019.
-He has also taught and developed an experimental, humanities course, for secondary school students at the British Overseas School in Karachi.
+Ahmed has been involved with Habib University since 2014, when he worked as a writing tutor, before returning as a Lecturer in Comparative Liberal Studies in 2019.
+He has also developed and taught an experimental, humanities course, for secondary school students at the British Overseas School in Karachi.